Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: and its semantics

 \subsection{Computational Adequacy}

-Soundness of the reduction rules with respect to the denotational semantics follows from the structure identified in our categories, yielding: \begin{proposition} $t \Downarrow^\may C$ implies $ _{\may} = _{\may}$ and $t \Downarrow^\must C$ implies $ _{\must} = _{\must}$. \end{proposition} We establish the converse for terms of type $\o$ (computational adequacy) by defining ``approximation relations'' in the style of Plotkin \cite{fpc}.
-The models in which this proof is not completely standard are those which are not $\omega$-cpo-enriched --- in particular, the case of unbounded nondeterminism with must-testing, which we give here.
+Soundness of the reduction rules with respect to the denotational semantics follows from the structure identified in our categories, yielding: \begin{prop} $t \Downarrow^\may C$ implies $ _{\may} = _{\may}$ and $t \Downarrow^\must C$ implies $ _{\must} = _{\must}$. \end{prop} We establish the converse for terms of type $\o$ (computational adequacy) by defining ``approximation relations'' in the style of Plotkin \cite{fpc}.
+The models in which this proof is not completely standard are those which are not $\omega$-cpo-enriched --- in particular, the case of unbounded nondeterminism with must testing, which we give here.
 Plotkin's proof still adapts to this case because fixed point combinators denote least upper bounds of stable chains, which are defined pointwise at function type.